alpaka-group/alpaka-job-matrix-library/README.md

 # Running the example

-First you have to install the required packages via `pip3 install -r alpaka_job_coverage/requirements.txt`.
+First you have to install the required packages via `pip3 install -r requirements.txt`.

 Then you can run the example via `python3 3.0 example/example.py`.
 By default, it creates a `job.yml` in the current directory.
 To get more output, you can run `python3 3.0 example/example.py -a`.
 Run `python3 --help` to see all the options.